Travel through the challenging Roki Tunnel

-Roki Tunnel is an international high mountain tunnel at an elevation of 2.130m (6,988ft) above the sea level, located in the Caucasus Mountains, a mountain system in Eurasia between the Black Sea and the Caspian Sea in the Caucasus region.
-The tunnel is traversed by the Transcaucasian Highway.
+Roki Tunnel (Roksky Tunnel) is an international high mountain tunnel at an elevation of 2,130m (6,988ft) above the sea level, located on the border of North Ossetia–Alania Republic of Russia and Georgia.